UPS Weight Limits and When To Consider LTL Freight

 Learn the basics of LTL shipping

 Still not convinced?
-If you're hesitant about shipping LTL because it's too difficult or confusing, this e-guide will break it all down for you.
+If you're hesitant about what shipping LTL is because it's too difficult or confusing, this e-guide will break it all down for you.
 You'll learn the terminology, how the pricing works and what's required on a bill of lading (a BOL is the equivalent of a shipping label for parcel shipments).
 Plus, we've included sample scenarios — see if they apply to your situation.

 Keep this e-guide on hand for those occasions when shifting from parcel to LTL will benefit your business.
 And know that our experts will be with you all the way.